Michael St. Amand

-Michael St. Amand (May 12, 1958) born in Danbury, Connecticut, an American painter and digital artist, studied art at the Wooster Arts Center in Connecticut and at the Art Students League of New York.
-However, St. Amand's artistic development was largely the result of self-teaching.
+Michael St. Amand (May 12, 1958) born in Danbury, Connecticut, an American painter and digital artist, studied at the Wooster Arts Center in Connecticut where he guided by Alexander Shundi and Richard Klein, and at The Art Students League in New York.
+However, St. Amand’s artistic development is largely the result of self-teaching.

-In the mid 1970s, he met artist Gertrude Barrer, credited by art historians as having been a leading contributor to American Modern Art and considered one of America's most important avant-garde artists by Clement Greenberg in 1946.
-As a mentor, Barrer gave St. Amand advice and encouragement.
+In the late 1970s, he met artists Frank Russell and Gertrude Barrer, the later credited by art historians over the past 30 years as having been a leading contributor to American Modern Art.
+As a mentor and collaborator, Barrer gave St. Amand advice and encouragement.
 During this time, St. Amand experimented with the use of raw, vibrant colors, fabric, photos and other found objects, geometric shapes and expressionistic movement.
 The results of his experimentation created a setting for real and abstract subjects to exist harmoniously within each piece of work.

 In 1991, St. Amand moved to Southwest Florida settling in Fort Myers.
-Immediately, he was represented by the Naples Art Gallery, the most prestigious gallery at the time.
-The gallery agreed to show thirty paintings.
-Shortly after his arrival, the artist was heavily involved in the arts community, and became lifelong friends with Laurence Getford, Lawrence Voytek (who worked at the Rauschenberg Compound on Captiva Island) and Kat Epple, Emmy Award winning recording artist.
-During this time, he met Robert Rauschenberg.
-Many creative conversations ensued over the years.
-St. Amand experimented with using the computer as a new medium on which create.
-At the time, this artistic venue was new and challenging.
+Immediately, he was represented by the Naples Art Gallery.
+Shortly after his arrival, the artist was heavily involved in the arts community.
+St. Amand also used the computer as a medium on which create and design digital art.

 In the late 1990s, St. Amand ventured to Seattle where high-tech innovations were developing.
-His digital art and programming skills were in great demand.
+His digital art and programming and artistic skills were in great demand.
 In 1996, he won a Corel award for 3D digital animation, when 3D animation was in its infancy.
-In 1997, he invented "Virtual Instruments" for Fluke Corporation; developed one of the first Microsoft Channels using push technologies on Microsoft's Network; and designed for the early MSN network.
-His digital work was included in the Whiney Biennial in the RT Mark installation, in 2000.
-St. Amand was a pioneer and visionary of some of the technologies now used every day.
+In 1997, he invented "Virtual Instruments" for Fluke Corporation.
+His digital work was included in the Whitney Biennial in the RT Mark installation, in 2000.

 The artist moved back to Southwest Florida in 1999 to concentrate on painting and continued to exhibit nationally and internationally.
-In 2008, Epple, Voytek, and St. Amand collaboratively produced a project called "Peace and Flambe'" which was a homage to the 1950s "Happenings" that John Cage, Merce Cunningham, and Robert Rauschenberg created.
-Rauschenberg attended the opening and was elated.
-He stated that it took him back to the times of his old performances.
+In January, 2008, Kat Epple, Lawrence Voytek, and Michael St. Amand collaboratively produced a project called"Peace and Flambe'" which was a homage to the 1950s “Happenings” John Cage, Merce Cunningham, and Robert Rauschenberg created.
+Bob attended the opening and was elated.
+He stated it took him back to the times of his old performances.
 Rauschenberg died later that year.

-In January, 2012, St. Amand's painting "Mundata Sonata 8" was published on the cover of the European contemporary art magazine "Visual ArtBeat" and included a cover story about his artwork.
-The same year St. Amand was invited by the Georgian Ministry of Culture to exhibit his digital art, mixed media paintings, and video installations in the "Punctum Contra Punctum International Exhibition" at The Georgian National Museum, Shalva Amiranashvili Museum of Fine Arts, National Gallery in Tbilisi, the capitol city of The Republic of Georgia.
-Michael St. Amand was the first American artist to exhibit paintings in this Georgia national museum since the country gained its independence from the Soviet Union.
+In January, 2012, St. Amand’s painting “Mundata Sonata 8” was published on the cover of the European contemporary art magazine “Visual ArtBeat” and included a cover story about his work.
+The same year St. Amand was invited by the Georgian Ministry of Culture to exhibit his digital art, mixed media paintings, and video installations in the “Punctum Contra Punctum International Exhibition” at The Georgian National Museum, Shalva Amiranashvili Museum of Fine Arts, in Tbilisi, the capitol city of Georgia.

 Michael St. Amand has earned numerous awards for his work.
 The artist has been listed in Art in America Magazine's Who's Who in American Art.
 He has exhibited his art nationally and internationally, including Paris, Bordeaux, New York City, The Republic of Georgia, Germany, Dallas, New Zealand, Washington, D.C., and throughout Florida.
 His work can be found in many corporate and private collections.